microservices-api/kubernetes-microprofile-lab/README.md

 ## Part 2: Deploy Liberty and CouchDB Helm charts

-You can use ICP Dashboard to deploy Helm charts into your Kubernetes cluster through the Catalog page.
-In addition, you can use Helm command line tool to install a Helm chart which we will do in this part of the lab.
+In this part of the lab you will use the Helm command line tool to install a Helm chart.

 First, let's see what are **Helm charts**.
 Helm is a package manager for Kubernetes (analogous to `yum` and `apt`).
 You can use it for managing Kubernetes charts (analogous to `debs` and `rpms`), which are packages of pre-configured Kubernetes resources.
 Instead of running a bunch of commands or maintaining multiple configuration files to create Kubernetes resources, Helm packages all the resources required to successfully run a service or multiple dependent services in one chart.